tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 During this concurrent phase the remembered sets of previously selected candidate regions are rebuilt.
 For every old generation region G1 needs to scan the live objects between the respective `bottom` and `tars` for cross-region references to add them to the respective remembered sets.
 Only after completion of this phase G1 can be sure to have collected all remembered sets for all candidate collection set regions and may evacuate them.

-Modification of references within the area between `bottom` and `tars` will be caught by the post-write barrier as usual; allocation after `tars` during garbage collection will cause proper enqueuing of cross-region references for refinement.
+Modification of references within the area between `bottom` and `tars` during this scan will be caught by the post-write barrier as usual; allocation after `tars` during garbage collection will cause proper enqueuing of cross-region references for refinement too.

 This phase will be performed by multiple threads, each claiming one of the old generation regions.
-Depending on where within a region, getting from one live object to the next is different:
+Depending on where within a region, walking from one live object to the next is different:
-* between `bottom` and `pb` there might be garbage objects which classes have been unloaded.
+* between `bottom` and `pb` there might be garbage objects for which classes have been unloaded.
 G1 uses the bitmap to walk from live object to live object there.
 * between `pb` and `tars` G1 can walk from object to object as all of these objects and their classes must be live.

-While walking the former areas of the heap, the areas containing garbage between `bottom` and `pb` are made parsable again, i.e. G1 puts filler objects (basically integer arrays) into it and fixes up the block offset table.
+While walking the former areas of the heap, the areas containing garbage between `bottom` and `pb` are made parsable again, i.e. G1 puts filler objects (basically integer arrays) into them and fixes up the block offset table for these objects.
 After a thread reaches `pb`, its value is immediately reset to `bottom` (while the mutator is still running!).
 This means that the entire region is then fully parsable again even before scrubbing of all regions completed.

-One reason for doing the scrubbing is that G1 only has one bitmap for the entire heap to record live objects, but the bitmap is needed again for the next marking to be completely clear.
-Clearing the bitmap looses information about dead (potentially unparsable) objects, so before clearing the bitmap the Java heap needs to be fully parsable again.
+One reason for scrubbing is that G1 only has one bitmap for the entire heap to record live objects, but the bitmap is needed again for the next marking to be completely clear.
+Clearing the bitmap looses information about the dead (potentially unparsable) objects, so before clearing the bitmap the Java heap needs to be fully parsable again.

 The following figure shows Region 0 after it has been scrubbed sometime during this concurrent phase: